CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/migration-guide/configuration-guide.rst

             .. code-block:: Java

-               // any unmodified configs in a configuration object are *automatically* factory-defaulted;
+               // Any unmodified configs in a configuration object are *automatically* factory-defaulted.
+               // As a result, factory-defaulting before applying configs is *unnecessary* when using a
+               // full device configuration object, such as TalonFXConfiguration.

-               // user can perform a full factory default by passing a new device configuration object m_motor.getConfigurator().apply(new TalonFXConfiguration());
+               // Users can perform a full factory default by passing a new device configuration object. m_motor.getConfigurator().apply(new TalonFXConfiguration());

          .. tab-item:: C++